The nervous system is a complex, sophisticated system that regulates and coordinates body activities. It is made up of two major divisions, including:

 Sensory receptors located in the skin, joints, muscles, and other parts of the body

 The nervous system is vulnerable to various disorders.
-It can be damaged by the following:
+It can be damaged by:

 Blood flow disruption